whatever60/masato/README.md

 Two classic algorithms are widely used for taxonomy assignment: RDP and SINTAX.
 RDP is a naive Bayesian classifier, while SINTAX is a k-mer based algorithm.
 The former is more accurate and the latter is faster.

 RDP is implemented in multiple softwares, including the original RDP classifier, USEARCH, rRDP R package, and mothur, as well as online tools like [rrnDB](https://rrndb.umms.med.umich.edu/).
+Unfortunately, it is not implemented in `vsearch`, so one more dependency :/

 SINTAX is available in USEARCH and its open source alternative, VSEARCH.